dotnet/csharplang/proposals/semi-auto-properties.md

 public string LazilyComputed { get => field ??= Compute(); }
 ```

-As with regular auto-properties, a setter that uses a backing field is disallowed when there is no getter.
+As with auto properties, a setter that uses a backing field is disallowed when there is no getter.
 This restriction could be loosened in the future to allow the setter to do something only in response to changes, by comparing `value` to `field` (see open questions).

 ```cs
 // ❌ Error, will not compile